Cerebral patient experience

 Our support team came to us with a request to create a flow that allowed clients to put in a request to change their therapist on their own.

 Up until this flow, clients had to make this request through our messaging system, which at the time could take a coordinator up to 72 hours to respond.
-Additionally, there was concern that clients could not privately message their coordinator to request a therapist change without the therapist seeing that message!
+Additionally, there was concern that clients could not privately message their coordinator to request a therapist change, without the therapist seeing that message.

 Per guidance from clinical support, we added other common reasons that clients could request to change their therapist, such as in the event that the therapist left the platform without notifying the client, or if the therapist no longer had calendar availability that worked for the client's schedule.